 Driving in Germany is a dream with a superb road network and the infamous Autobahns offering quick (sometimes too quick), reliable access from major points.

 Both for long-distance trips and for short regional journeys you will find the rail network easy and frequent if a little on the expensive side.
 Keep your eyes peeled though as there are often deals available to entice.

-Buses are a good value option for travelers, particularly in the cities and in recent years the long distance bus network has continued to grow so this is again a great option.
+Buses are a good value option for travellers, particularly in the cities and in recent years the long-distance bus network has continued to grow so this is again a great option.